Arava Side Effects

-Note: This document contains side effect information about leflunomide.
-Some of the dosage forms listed on this page may not apply to the brand name Arava.
+Note: This page contains information about the side effects of leflunomide.
+Some of the dosage forms included on this document may not apply to the brand name Arava.

-Some side effects of Arava may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Arava may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to leflunomide: oral tablet

 Along with its needed effects, some unwanted effects may be caused by leflunomide (the active ingredient contained in Arava).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking leflunomide:More common

 - Bloody or cloudy urine